microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/Search/README.md

 This sample uses:

-- Classes generated using the [pcf modelbuilder build command](https://learn.microsoft.com/power-platform/developer/cli/reference/modelbuilder#pac-modelbuilder-build).
+- Classes generated using the [pac modelbuilder build command](https://learn.microsoft.com/power-platform/developer/cli/reference/modelbuilder#pac-modelbuilder-build).
 [Learn more about using this command](https://learn.microsoft.com/power-apps/developer/data-platform/org-service/generate-early-bound-classes).

    These classes are in the `model/Messages` folder.